junxit/us-congress-bills-116/metadata.md

 - 2019-12-17 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with a preamble.
 Without written report.
 - 2019-12-17 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with a preamble.
 Without written report.
 - 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 337.
+- 2020-01-08 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S76; text: CR 9/26/2019 S5752)
+- 2020-01-08 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S76; text: CR 9/26/2019 S5752)